Vccentric/React-Projects/README.md

 # React-Projects
-This is a collection of projects made with React.js
+This is a collection of small projects made with React.js

 ## Project #1: Searchable Product Data Table
 This is a searchable product data table.
 This project follows the example being used in the [React Documentation](https://reactjs.org/docs/thinking-in-react.html).